Feed and pre-print transport

 Because rewind quality often reflects the whole path the printed web has already traveled.
 If earlier sections introduce light marking, unstable transport, contamination pickup, or inconsistent contact, the substrate may reach rewind in a less repeatable condition.
 That can lead to roll build variation, edge instability, or downstream handling problems even when the rewind section itself is not the first cause.

-A useful starting point is usually the substrate type, the printing environment, the solvent or cleaning condition, the roller position, the line speed, and the problem showing up on the line.
+A useful starting point is usually the substrate type, the printing condition, the solvent or cleaning environment, the roller position, and the problem showing up during production.

-If you already have a drawing, dimensions, or an existing roller specification, you can send them directly for custom production.
-If not, the running issue, contact duty, and current line condition are often enough to move the discussion forward.
+If you already have drawings, dimensions, or an existing roller sample, you can send them directly.
+If not, the running issue, contact duty, and current line condition are usually enough to begin the review.